 Experts will also be able to provide pointers that people can use to avoid infestations again in the future.

 Proper lawn maintenance can kill the insects before they get to the house.
-With the expertise of a reputable pest control contractor, homeowners can make the house free of pesky critters once again.
+With the expertise of a reputable pest control contractor, homeowners can make the house free of pesky critters once again from crickets and bugs that look like crickets.

 Cave crickets are an invasive species in Illinois and have been found throughout the state.